hipek8/p6-UNIX-Daemonize/README.md

 BUGS / CONTRIBUTING
 ===================

 Repo can be found [https://github.com/hipek8/p6-UNIX-Daemonize](https://github.com/hipek8/p6-UNIX-Daemonize).
+Feel free to contribute.

-Let me know if you find any bug.
+Let me know if you find any bug (not that I'll be surprised…).
+If you can correct it, PR is our friend.

-Even better if you could fork and correct it…

-TODO:

-  * write spec.
+KNOWN ISSUES:

+  * stdout/stderr redirects ignored when running shell set to True, use shell redirects

 AUTHOR
 ======